IAEA-NSDDNetwork/RADLIST/README.md

 # RADLIST

+LEGACY CODE.
 Calculates atomic and nuclear radiations. <br>
 This is a **legacy code** that has been reported to suffer from various bugs as well as physics limitations.

 RADLIST is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/)